 |In perfect brain crystals there are by definition no defects so you can't have heterogeneous nucleation at defects.
 True enough - but what do you want to nucleate now?
 There are no foreign atoms in need of precipitation, after all|

-the second best option and form agglomerates.
-But how do they handle
+must go for the second best option and form agglomerates.
+But how do they handle nucleation?

 We asserted that homogenous nucleation never takes place, and heterogeneous nucleation can't happen either.
 We have a problem.